bnmnetp/CS365/_posts/2014-09-04-assignment-1.markdown

 To deploy your web page for the world to see you will use github pages.
 You will need a github account, and you can see the instructions for making your page available to the world [here:](pages.github.com "github pages")

+To turn in this assignment you will email me the URL to your page.